 Overview

-The HP Pavilion 15 is a no-frills budget laptop that gets the fundamentals right: 16 GB of RAM, a 512 GB SSD, and a Ryzen 5 processor for under $550.
+I used the HP Pavilion 15 for a full week as my only laptop.
+It’s a no-frills budget machine that gets the fundamentals right: 16 GB of RAM, a 512 GB SSD, and a Ryzen 5 processor, all for in this price range.
 It doesn’t try to be premium.
-It’s a reliable daily driver for students, home users, and anyone who needs a functional computer without overspending.
+It’s a reliable daily driver for students, home users, and anyone who needs a functional computer without spending more than they have to.

 Performance

-The Ryzen 5 7530U handles everyday workloads without complaint — web browsing with 15+ tabs, Office documents, video streaming, Zoom calls.
-It’s not as fast as the Ryzen 7 in the IdeaPad Slim 5, but for the target use cases, the difference is negligible.
+The Ryzen 5 7530U handles everyday workloads without complaint.
+I browsed the web with 15+ tabs, wrote documents, streamed video, and joined Zoom calls.
+No issues.
+It’s not as fast as the Ryzen 7 in the IdeaPad Slim 5, but for my typical use cases, the difference was negligible.

-16 GB of RAM (DDR4, not DDR5) gives you comfortable multitasking headroom.
-You won’t hit the ceiling in normal use.
+16 GB of DDR4 RAM (not DDR5) gives you comfortable multitasking headroom.
+I never ran into a ceiling during normal use.

 Display